Dynamic programming by polymorphic semiring algebraic shortcut fusion: Theory

 The above cases have demonstrated the use of arbitrary semirings where some scalar-valued, numerical solution is required.
-It is often the case for \emph{optimization }problems (involving the use of \emph{selection semirings }such as \emph{max-product} or \emph{min-plus}) that we also want to know \emph{which }solutions lead to the optimal (semiring) value.
-The usual solution to this (in most DP literature) is \emph{backtracking}, which retains a list of decisions at each stage and a series of ``back pointers'' to the previous decision, and then recovers the unknown decisions by following the sequence of pointers backwards.
+It is often the case for \emph{optimization }problems (involving the use of \emph{selection semirings }such min-plus, $\mathcal{R}$) that we also want to know \emph{which }solutions lead to the optimal (semiring) value.
+The usual solution to this (given in most DP literature) is \emph{backtracing}, which retains a list of decisions at each stage and a series of ``back pointers'' to the previous decision, and then recovers the unknown decisions by following the sequence of pointers backwards.

-In fact, we can avoid the need to do backtracking at all, and gain considerable flexibility at the same time, if we use an appropriate semiring.
+In fact, there is an alternative and conceptually simpler solution made possible with the use of appropriate semirings.
 In particular we will focus on the generator semiring $\mathcal{G}$.
-We can always exploit what is known as the \emph{tupling trick }to apply two different semirings simultaneously \citep{bird-1996}.
+We can always exploit what is known as the \emph{tupling trick }to compute two different semirings simultaneously \citep{bird-1996}.
 If we map the semiring values used during the DP computations inside a pair $\left(\mathbb{S},\left\{ \left[\mathbb{S}\right]\right\} \right)$, then we can simultaneously update a semiring total while retaining the values selected in that stage.
-For example, the \emph{arg-max-plus} selection, also known as the \emph{Viterbi}, semiring \citep{goodman-1999,emoto-2012}:
+For example, the \emph{arg-max-plus} selection, also known as the \emph{Viterbi}, semiring \citep{goodman-1999,emoto-2012},